florianneukirchen/qgis_scripts/README.md

 - Lambert azimuthal equal-area projection (LAEA)
 - Lambert conformal conic (LCC)
 - Albers equal-area conic projection
-- Robinson / Miller / Mollweide or other projections centered on the Pacific or any custom longitude
+- Robinson / Miller / Mollweide / Winkel Tripel or other projections centered on the Pacific or any custom longitude

 ### Create custom CRS with functions